scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

 ## So What?

 The model achieves a 60% harmonic mean of precision & recall (F1 score) and it is predicting that Bernie Sanders has the highest average sentiment prediction, while Donald Trump has the lowest.
 This is in-line with the results from the Iowa and New Hampshire primaries, since the data from the N.Y.
 Times was run through February 2020.
-Please refer to the "Findings & Results" section below for more information on the findings.
+Please refer to the "Findings & Results" section below for more information on the relevance of the findings.

 ## What does the Sentiment Analysis Pipeline actually do?